-In the standard literature on economic growth, explanations for the extreme differences in present-day national incomes initially focused on recent growth rates, which were shown to be associated with disparities in national savings rates, technical change, human capital, institutions, and even genetic distances between populations (Solow, 1956; North, 1990; Mankiw et al., 1992; Spolaore and Wacziarg, 2009).
-More recently, models have focused instead on differences in income levels, which could be primarily driven by the timing of transition from a Malthusian regime of low or zero long-run growth into a modern regime in which higher growth rates are sustained over time (Lucas, 2000).
-If growth paths within each regime are similar and differences are attributable to the date of transition, then the relevant research question is historical: it is not so much what differences exist today, but rather why some places started down the path of modern economic growth earlier than others.
+In the recent literature on economic growth, explanations for the extreme differences in present-day national incomes initially focused on growth rates, which were shown to be associated with disparities in national savings rates, technical change, human capital, institutions, and even genetic distances between populations (Solow, 1956; North, 1990; Mankiw et al., 1992; Spolaore and Wacziarg, 2009).
+Later models have also focused on differences in income levels, which could be primarily driven by the timing of transition from a Malthusian regime of low or zero long-run growth into a modern regime of higher growth rates sustained over time (Lucas, 2000).
+If growth paths within each regime are similar and differences are attributable to the date of transition, then the most relevant research question may be historical: why did some places start modern economic growth earlier than others.